Chief-s1/Mini_project/README.md

 # Mini_project
-This repo contains all the mini projects done
+This repo contains all the mini projects done by me throughout btech